LBreda/livewire3-notify/README.md

 }
 ```

-or you can dispatch it via the DOM in a view:
+or you can use it in a view:

 ```html
 <div>